-Fractional Reserve Banking, Is Your Money Safe?
+Fractional Reserve Banking in 2022, Is Your Money Safe?

 What is Fractional Reserve Banking

 This should be a familiar scenario: you go to your bank to make a deposit, hand the cash over to the teller and walk out thinking that your money is safe in the building.
 But actually, not all your money goes straight into a secure vault, not even half.
 If you didn’t know this, you’re not the only one.
 A study found that 26 percent of people believe banks are required to hold 100 percent of customer deposits in reserves.
 So, where does it go, and why?
 What are the risks involved?
 Here’s what you need to know about fractional reserve banking.

 Fractional reserve banking is a banking system in which banks only hold a fraction of the money deposited as reserves.
 This means only a fraction of the bank deposits are backed by actual cash on hand and are available for withdrawal.
 With this system, the portion of money not considered as reserves can then loaned out by banks to other parties.